mendrugory/nodex/README.md

   ```

 ## Start from Configuration
-It is possible to start up your `Nodex.NodesWatcher` and connect to the nodes if you specify
+It is possible to start up your `Nodex.NodesWatcher`s and connect to the nodes if you specify
-in the config files:
+it in the config files:
 ```elixir
 config :nodex,
   nodes: %{